bitextor/bicleaner-ai/README.md

 ```
 pip install bicleaner-ai
 ```
-Note this installation will need `--disable_hardrules` option when running `bicleaner-ai-classify`, otherwise install [hardrules](#hardrules) dependency.
+Note this installation will need `--disable_hardrules` option when running `bicleaner-ai-classify`, otherwise install [hardrules](#hardrules) feature.

 ### Optional features
 Since version 3.4 Hardrules and training features are now optional.
-If you only use Bicleaner AI classifier and disabled hardrules, you can skip optional dependencies.
+If you only use Bicleaner AI classifier and disabled hardrules, you can skip optional features.

-#### All dependencies
+#### All features
-To install all dependencies, just as it was installed before version 3.4, follow [Hardrules](#hardrules) steps previous to installation and then install Bicleaner AI with
+To install all features, just as it was installed before version 3.4, follow [Hardrules](#hardrules) steps previous to installation and then install Bicleaner AI with
 ```
 bicleaner-ai[all]
 ```